thisisnsh/aithing/README.md

 - what is income statement?
 - modify that from millions to billions
+- DO NOT WAITTTTTT

 - [minimize using keyboard shortcut]
-- put the summary of the change in a google doc and email the doc to help@aithing.dev to review
-- [show doc]
-- [show email]

-- [change model to sonnet]

 - [new tab] summaize unread emails
 - @aithing create automation to do that daily at 9am
 - [show automation]
 - [modify title]

+- put the summary of the change in a google doc and email the doc to help@aithing.dev to review
+- DO NOT WAITTTTTT

+- [show doc]
+- [show email]

 - give me 5 talking points
 - [grab a photo on page 3] explain this

 - [enable selection] convert this code from swift to python

 - [show ai models]
 - [show ai agents]